galecia/openlibrary-utils/README.md

 1. Prepare list of candidate books.
   * Create new spreadsheet with two columns, TITLE and AUTHOR, respectively.
   * Populate the spreadsheet with potential e-Books that you're searching for.
-  * Save as ../data/candidate_seed.tsv (tab-separated text file).
+  * Save as ./data/candidate_seed.tsv (tab-separated text file).
 2. Run olpublicdomain.py (within /src/ folder) to create a list of matching OpenLibrary records.
-  * The /data/ folder should now contain a file called olpd_out.tsv containing the official author record, title record, publication date, and OpenLibrary URL for each work.
+  * The ./data/ folder should now contain a file called olpd_out.tsv containing the official author record, title record, publication date, and OpenLibrary URL for each work.
-  * The /cache/ folder should now contain XML records for each matching record, which will later allow the highest-quality version of each work to be selected based on OCR quality analysis (depends on completion of iaabbyqa.py program).
+  * The ./cache/ folder should now contain XML records for each matching record, which will later allow the highest-quality version of each work to be selected based on OCR quality analysis (depends on completion of iaabbyqa.py program).
 3. Populate your MARC file with the eBook URLs
-  * Create a file of OpenLibrary URLs from /data/olpd_out.tsv.
+  * Create a file of OpenLibrary URLs from ./data/olpd_out.tsv.
 This file should consist solely of URLs, one per line.
-Save this file as /data/openlib_url_list.tsv.
+Save this file as ./data/openlib_url_list.tsv.
-  * Save the MARC file to be updated as /data/ebooks.mrc.
-  * Run /src/olmarcdecorator.py to update the MARC file with information retrieved from OpenLibrary's MARCXML record for each title.
+  * Run ./src/olmarcdecorator.py to generate a MARC file with information retrieved from OpenLibrary's MARCXML record for each title.
+The new MARC file will be saved at ./data/ebooks.mrc.

 * View librarian-centric documentation here: